 Heat stress can also lead to chronic inflammation.
 Implement heat stress abatement strategies by providing adequate shade, water for both drinking and cooling, and adequate air movement during hot weather.

 Transition Diet and Performance Trace Minerals

 Switching from a diet consisting mainly of forage to a diet with more grain and starch can compromise the gut lining and lead to inflammation.
 Make sure you’re not transitioning the cows’ diet too aggressively.

-Performance trace minerals, including those from Availa®4 or Availa®Dairy, can help transition cows mount a rapid and robust inflammatory response and provide the energy and nutrients they need to fuel milk production.
-Performance trace minerals also improve the integrity of the gut lining, which will help lessen the impact of dietary changes.
-Additionally, performance trace minerals improve milk quality in transition cows by controlling inflammation in the mammary gland and lowering somatic cell count.
+Zinpro® Performance Minerals®, including those from Zinpro® Availa® 4 or Zinpro® Availa® Dairy, can help transition cows mount a rapid and robust inflammatory response and provide the energy and nutrients they need to fuel milk production.
+They also improve the integrity of the gut lining, which will help lessen the impact of dietary changes.
+Additionally, Zinpro Performance Minerals improve milk quality in transition cows by controlling inflammation in the mammary gland and lowering somatic cell count.

-Trace minerals play a critical role in strengthening epithelial integrity to improve gut, uterine and mammary health, as well as hoof health and claw horn integrity, making the whole transition period less stressful and reserving nutrients for what matters: performance.
-Contact your Zinpro representative today to learn more about including performance trace minerals in your transition cow nutrition program.
+The unrivaled absorption of Zinpro Performance Minerals play a critical role in strengthening epithelial integrity to improve gut, uterine and mammary health, as well as hoof health and claw horn integrity, making the entire transition period less stressful and reserving nutrients for what matters: performance during lactation.
+Contact your Zinpro representative today to learn more about including Zinpro Performance Minerals in your transition cow nutrition program.